loki123456george-oss/loki123456george-oss/README.md

   🌱 I'm currently learning about computer programming
      about the different languages used in it such as python,java script and Html etc.

   👯‍♂️ I'm looking to collaborate with different people on
-     projects and learning new skills from each other 📫 You can reach me through my email loki123456george@gmail.com
+     projects and learning new skills from each other.

+  📫 You can reach me through my email
+     loki123456george@gmail.com .

   😄 Pronouns He/Him

   ⚡️ Fun fact: I like drawing and I play football

 <!--